DNWMNCR/JavaForSmallTeams/tests/900_testing_FAQS.md

 Java 7 does not provide an out of the box class for this purpose so you will need to roll your own.

-### Do I need to implement a teardown method for my test?
+### Do I Need to Implement a Teardown Method for my Test?

 This used to be a requirement for all JUnit 3 tests.
 If you didn't nullify all members of a test class in a teardown your test suite began to eat memory as it grew.

 This is not a requirement for vanilla JUnit 4 tests, but it is possible that you may need to do so if you are using a custom runner.

-### What's the difference between errors and failures?
+### What's the Difference Between Errors and Failures?

 You should try to design your tests to produce **failures** when the code is logically wrong.
 You tests should only produce errors when something unexpected has happened.

-### How should I test for expected exceptions?
+### How Should I Test for Expected Exceptions?

 It depends.